 This package lets you:

-- Inject **typed objects** (and collections) directly into controllers and route callables
+- Inject **typed objects** and collections directly into Symfony controllers

 - Deserialize from JSON body, query params, form data, and route params